About Pork Checkoff

 Failure to comply with these collection requirements can result in fines of up to $1,000 for each unreported sale and the payment of 1.5 percent interest per month on late payments.

-How is the National Pork Checkoff used?
+How are Pork Checkoff funds used?

-The National Pork Board executes specific programs in the areas of promotion, research and education.
+NPB executes specific programs in the areas of promotion, research and education.
 No funds may be used for lobbying or to influence government policy.

-Checkoff-funded promotions are designed to increase domestic pork sales through consumer, retail and food service outreach.
+Pork Checkoff-funded promotions are designed to increase domestic pork sales through consumer, retail and food service outreach.
 Foreign promotions for U.S. pork funded by the Pork Checkoff have helped to move the U.S. from a net importer to a net exporter of pork.

-Checkoff-funded research is administered in all areas of pork production, processing and human nutrition to develop a higher quality and more profitable product in the competitive meat protein market.
+Pork Checkoff-funded research is administered in all areas of pork production, processing and human nutrition to develop a higher quality and more profitable product in the competitive meat protein market.

 Research funds are invested in animal welfare, environmental and production studies that help producers meet the challenges of responsible pork production.
-Checkoff funds are also used to find new pork products for our growing consumer base.
+Pork Checkoff funds are also used to find new pork products for our growing consumer base.

 Access to the latest technologies and information is often the key to a producer’s ability to be competitive.
-Checkoff-funded seminars, workshops, videos, digital tools and other instructional materials are available to all producers.
+Pork Checkoff-funded seminars, workshops, videos, digital tools and other instructional materials are available to all producers.
 Topics range from employee management to producer issues to genetics.